davidbarone/parser/README.md

 ## Unit Tests
 A set of unit tests is included in the project.
 As well as testing the accuracy of the system, these tests show how the parser is used.
 Test examples include:
-- FooBarBazTests: A very simple grammar.
+- #FooBarBazTests#: A very simple grammar.
-- ExpressionTests: A simple numeric expression parser for +,-,*,/ operators as well as parentheses.
+- #ExpressionTests#: A simple numeric expression parser for +,-,*,/ operators as well as parentheses.
-- SubRuleTests: A version of the ExpressionTests grammar using subrules
+- #SubRuleTests#: A version of the ExpressionTests grammar using subrules
-- LeftRecursionTests: A version of the ExpressionTests grammar using left recursion (experimental).
+- #LeftRecursionTests#: A version of the ExpressionTests grammar using left recursion (experimental).
-- SqlishTests: A simple SQL-like grammar.
+- #SqlishTests#: A simple SQL-like grammar.

 --- end ---